kstenerud/concise-encoding/cte-specification.md

 ### String-Like Array Encodings

-String-like array encodings are interpreted as a whole, and must not contain control characters, non-printable characters, pipe (`|`) or backslash (`\`) unless encoded as [escape sequences](#escape-sequences).
+String-like array encodings are interpreted as a whole, and must encode control characters, non-printable characters, pipe (`|`) and backslash (`\`) as [escape sequences](#escape-sequences).

 ### URI

 A Concise Encoding implementation must not interpret percent escape sequences in URIs, and must not generate percent escape sequences; they must be passed untouched.
-CTE [escape sequences](#escape-sequences), however, must be interpreted and the converted string passed along.
+[CTE escape sequences](#escape-sequences), however, must be interpreted and the converted string passed along.

  * `|u http://x.y.z?pipe=\||` decodes to `http://x.y.z?pipe=|`,  which the upper layers interpret as `http://x.y.z?pipe=|`
  * `|u http://x.y.z?pipe=%7c|` decodes to `http://x.y.z?pipe=%7c`,  which the upper layers interpret as `http://x.y.z?pipe=|`